ashutosh2411/linkedInScraper/README.md

 LinkedIn Scraper in Python

 LICENSE:
-  - This code is the intellectual property of Ashutosh Upadhye <ashutoshu2411@gmail.com>.
-It is NOT free.
-Use without proper permission from above mentioned might attract legal attention.
+This code now is open-source.
+Feel free to use it. :)

 DIRECTORY STRUCTURE:
   - scripts: contains the scripts